-Preston entered the Hebrew Bible program in the fall of 2014.
-He earned his BA in Humanities at The College at Southwestern, both his MDiv (with concentrations in Philosophy of Religion and Theology) and ThM (Old Testament/Hebrew Bible) at Southwestern Baptist Theological Seminary in Fort Worth, Texas, and his MA (Hebrew Bible & Semitic Studies) at UW-Madison.
-His research interests include textual criticism of the Hebrew Bible, Septuagint and Peshitta studies, translation theory, the Book of Isaiah, Palmyrene Aramaic Epigraphy, and the NW Semitic languages.
+Preston entered the Hebrew Bible & Semitic Studies program in the fall of 2014.
+He earned his BA in Humanities at Scarborough College, both his MDiv (with concentrations in Philosophy of Religion and Theology) and ThM (Old Testament/Hebrew Bible) at Southwestern Baptist Theological Seminary in Fort Worth, Texas, and his MA (Hebrew Bible & Semitic Studies) at UW-Madison.
+Additionally, he has taken advanced LXX courses at Trinity Western University in Langley, BC (Summers 2014, 2016), and served as a Visiting Research Fellow at the Hebrew University of Jerusalem in Israel during Summer 2018.
+He is currently a fellow of two fellowships programs: the George L. Mosse Exchange Program and the Mellon-Wisconsin Dissertation Program.
+Employing the theory of Indirect Translation (ITr) and methodological developments in Descriptive Translation Studies (DTR), Preston’s dissertation explores the role of LXX Isaiah in the translation of the Peshitta of Isaiah.
+His research foci include textual criticism of the Hebrew Bible, Septuagint and Peshitta studies, Translation Studies (DTS; ITr; Systems Theory), Second Temple Judaism, early Jewish-Christian relations, the Book of Isaiah, Palmyrene Aramaic Epigraphy, and the NW Semitic languages.

 Jordan received a B.A. in Biblical and Theological Studies from Crown College (St. Bonifacius, MN), an M.A. in Biblical Exegesis at Wheaton College (Wheaton, IL), and an M.A. in Biblical and Near Eastern Archaeology and Languages from Trinity International University (Deerfield, IL).
 He is fascinated with how the language and culture of the ancient Near East can serve as a lens to understand the Hebrew Bible.
 Within this realm, he has specific interest in mythic literature, cultic rituals, magic, and Northwest Semitic languages.